Why You Need Professional Beetle Pest Control in Illinois

 Tips for Getting Rid of Japanese Beetles

 If you have rows of plants, you can protect them with row covers.
-This is often needed for about two months during the summer, starting in May or June, when Japanese beetles feed on plants.
+These are often needed for about two months during the summer, starting in May or June, when Japanese beetles feed on plants.
 Be sure to let pollinators in, though, if you need them.

-You can also pull the beetles off of your plants by hand, dropping each one into a bucket of water and dishwasher detergent, or you can shake them off onto a cloth on the ground.
+If they get through your row covers, you can pull the beetles off your plants by hand, dropping each one into a bucket of water and dishwasher detergent.
+You can also shake them off onto a cloth on the ground, then empty the cloth into the bucket.

 Asian Lady Beetles